-Supporting affine gap penalty functions in the dynamic programming algorithm for sequence to sequence alignment is typically done by using three rather than one scoring matrix [10].
-Similarly, the alignment graph can be extended to contain three sub-graphs with substitution, deletion, and insertion cost weighted edges respectively [26].
-The edge weights are adjusted for the affine gap penalty model such that a cost for opening a gap is penalized whenever a path leaves the match sub-graph to either the insertion or the deletion sub-graph (Appendix Fig. 4).
 The properties that were leveraged to design faster algorithm for linear gap penalty functions continue to hold in the new alignment graph.
-In particular, the sorting still requires linear time during the InitializeDistance stage, and insertion propagation is still executed over uniformly weighted edges in the insertion sub-graph.
-As a result, the two-stage algorithm can be extended to operate using affine gap penalty function in the same time and space complexity as with the linear gap penalty function.
+In particular, the sorting still requires linear time during the Initialize-Distance stage, and insertion propagation is still executed over uniformly weighted edges in the insertion subgraph.
+As a result, the two-stage algorithm can be extended to operate using affine gap penalty function in the same asymptotic time and space as with the linear gap penalty function.